Sunday, August 10, 2014

 His most treasured possessions are a late-80s model Walkman, and more importantly a cassette tape given to him by his mother while she was dying from cancer.
 On it are songs she thought he needed to know and love as she did.

 However, as the music on The Awesome Mix is almost entirely from the 1970s, it should be noted what a peculiar time in music history that was.
-The Baby Boomers, as with all things the dominant force in taste and culture, shaped the pop charts for a longer period than any other generation in history.
-So as the "Me" Decade stretched on, the songs became more adult, introspective, and maudlin.
+The Baby Boomers, as always the dominant force in taste and culture, shaped the pop charts for a longer period than any other generation in history.
+So as the "Me" Decade stretched on, with Boomers aging into their late twenties, the pop charts became more adult, introspective, and maudlin.

 The number one song of Summer 2014 was Fancy by Iggy Azalea.
 That is a song for teenagers.
 The number one song of Summer 1978 was the Doobie Brothers' Minute By Minute, a song which has the sonic medicinal qualities of warm milk.
 That is a song for shut-ins.